Getting Outside of Ourselves

 And I took a chair from her table to sit with my friends.

-I looked back at the opportunities God gave me to be kind to the lonely…and I was selfish.
+I looked back at the opportunities God had given me to be kind to the lonely…and I was selfish.
 I hung out with my friends.
-I only thought about me.
+I only thought about myself.

-How many times has this happened to you?
-When you realized that you were downright selfish?
-I just wanted what I wanted.
-How empty.
+How many times has this happened to you—when you realized that you were completely self-centered and neglected every opportunity to reach out to others?

-But saying hi to a lonely kid would make a huger difference than you could ever imagine.
+Saying “Hi” to someone who’s lonely could make a bigger difference than you could ever imagine.

-We have to set our minds to remember that those shy kids who sit by themselves at lunch every week DO HAVE FEELINGS.
+We have to set our minds to remember that those shy kids who always sit by themselves at school or in church have feelings.
 We just ignore them and brush them aside in our minds.
-But it is those kids who cut themselves, criticize themselves, and think about committing suicide.
+But those are the kids who cut themselves, criticize themselves, and think about committing suicide.

 I watched a really good movie last week called To Save a Life.
-Really powerful.
-It made me realize that the kids who get put down and left out are the ones struggling to see the meaning in life.
+It made me realize that the kids who get put down and left out are the ones struggling to find meaning in life.

 I’m not nearly as friendly or kind or loving as I should be.
 I need to step out and stop thinking about myself for more than 30 seconds each day.
 Because someone out there is hurting, and someone out there is thinking about committing suicide or inflicting pain upon themselves.

-Let’s get outside of our silly selves long enough to see the pain in the world’s eyes.
+Let’s get outside of ourselves long enough to see the pain in the world’s eyes.
 They need to see Jesus, and they’re not going to see Him through anyone else.
 Pray for opportunities and then take them.
-This is your chance.
-Give it your all.
+This is your chance!

 Comments are closed.